 David can see that Citigroup Inc. trades at a discount to the other three banks to its earnings.
 It has the lowest P/E ratio of the group at 9.57.

 He works out the P/E ratio mean, or average, of the four stocks.
 Then, he adds them together and divides them by four.

-He finds a common thread between three firms.
+He finds a common thread between the three firms.
 These are Bank of America Corporation, Wells Fargo & Company, and Citigroup.
 They all trade at a discount to the primary bank P/E ratio using this approach.